 At the more popular blue lagoon, which is to the right at the fork in the road, there’s a large cave visitors can explore called the Tham Phu Kham Cave.
-It’s pretty cool; there’s a Buddhist Shrine in the middle of the cave and you can go back pretty far into it.
+It’s pretty cool — there’s a Buddhist Shrine in the middle of the cave (featured in the photo above) and you can go back pretty far into it.
 And while we were visiting, there were no other people hiking up or in the cave so we had the entire thing to ourselves.
+Win!

 Before going up, some people will likely try to sell you headlamps but they’re not necessary; an iPhone flashlight will suffice.

 Additionally, the hike up to the cave was pretty intense — and very steep — so if you visit, be prepared!
-At least, I about died going up but that’s probably just because I need to exercise more and I’m clumsy AF.
+I thought my chest was going to burst and my legs were close to giving out but that’s probably just because I need to exercise more and I’m clumsy AF.